 Not only did staff get to choose the images they liked for their particular unit and patient population, they also felt involved and appreciated because they had a say in the decision.
 A win-win for patients and staff!

 Next, because music also has healing properties that have been well-documented, Rabb took on formalizing the music program.
 She brought three harpists and one classical guitarist into the Healing Art Program.
 These musicians appear randomly in the units of their choice, but always to delight and gratitude from the patients.
 Plans are in the works to greatly expand the number of musicians working at the hospital.

 As the program continues to grow, it’s clear that patients, visitors and staff are enjoying the changes.
 The Healing Art Program is documenting the response of stakeholders at the hospital, and positive feedback is ongoing.
 With better outcomes for patients, and staff that feels appreciated, it is clear that TMC’s Healing Art Program has been a success.

 **If you would like to get involved in the Healing Art Program, please contact the TMC Foundation at 520-324-3116, or send an email to the Foundation’s Vice President: Michael.Duran@tmcaz.com.
-To see some of the art on display at the hospital, go to http://www.tmcaz.com/healing-art-program, and click on the link for a catalog of works.
+To see some of the art on display at the hospital, go to the archive HERE.